daizutabi/mkapi/README.md

 ### Object Mode

 To generate the API documentation in a Markdown source, add three colons + object full name.
-The object can be a function, class, attribute, or module.
+The object can be a function, class, or module.

 ```markdown
 ::: package.module.object